-3.2 Main Independent Variable: Historical Ethnic Borders
+3.2 Historical Ethnic Borders

-We exploit information on location of historical ethnic borders using data on the spatial distribution of ethnic homelands at the eve of colonization (Murdock, 1959).
+We exploit information on the location of historical ethnic borders using data on the spatial distribution of ethnic homelands at the eve of colonization (Murdock, 1959).
 The so-called Murdock map presents the location of ethnic homelands in Africa according to the classification of ethnicities provided by Murdock (1959).
-This map has been widely and effectively used in economics, history, anthropology, and political science.
-Although potentially mismeasured, since it is a historical map and ethnic borders are soft and fuzzy, it has been shown that nonetheless it captures the relevant information (Michalopoulos and Papaioannou, 2013b; Moscona et al., 2020).
 For our analyses, we use the geocoded version introduced in Nunn (2008).
-Figure 1(a) depicts the distribution of ethnic homelands in Murdock's map.
+Figure 1 depicts the distribution of ethnic homelands in Murdock's map.